-- Create, preserve, and expand affordable housing options:

-- Affordable Housing Development: The C & C Community, a resident owned manufactured housing project, completed infrastructure improvements in 2021.
+- Create, preserve, and expand affordable housing options: - Affordable Housing Development: The C & C Community, a resident owned manufactured housing project, completed infrastructure improvements in 2021.
 Sixty households have benefitted from this project.
-Work pending on the project includes updated fencing to be completed in 2023. - First Time Home Buyer: In FY2021-2022, the City provided assistance to 27 households and did not meet the Annual Action Plan goal of 35 households.
+The project was completed in 2023. - First Time Home Buyer: In FY2022-2024, the City provided assistance to seven households and did not meet the Annual Action Plan goal of eight households.
 As predicted, the number of available affordable homes has significantly declined as families from across the nation relocate to Montana and this has significantly impacted sales.
-The City will continue this program to ensure families can purchase their first homes, although partial funding may be diverted to assist with other close- and shovel-ready projects.

-- Neighborhood revitalization:

-- Foreclosure Acquisition / Rehabilitation Program: A contract was completed to reconstruct one single-family home on the Steffanich property in the Billings Heights.
-Construction will be completed in 2023.

-- Impact poverty:

-- Billings Metro VISTA Project: Full-time AmeriCorps members have been working on poverty-impact programs this fiscal year.
-They focus on expanding services for the homeless and special needs populations: Healthcare; Food Security; Education; Employment; Financial Literacy; and Housing.
-Host Site Recruitment has declined, as many agencies expressed hesitation to take on new initiatives with changing organizational needs and services in response to the coronavirus pandemic.
-VISTA Member recruitment has slowed somewhat due to job market availability for recent graduates.

-- Pandemic Response: Progress in pandemic projects is described in the Executive Summary and include: food distribution; downtown handwashing / restroom facility; park improvements; and public services to assist those impacted by the pandemic including mental health care, substance abuse services, homeless programs, and child services to date.

-- CDBG Timeliness: The City did not meet the national timeliness goal by having more than 1.5 times its annual grant left in HUD's disbursement system in May 2023.
+The City will continue this program to ensure families can purchase their first homes, although funding may be diverted to assist with other close- and shovel-ready projects. - Neighborhood revitalization: - Foreclosure Acquisition / Rehabilitation Program: A contract was completed to reconstruct one single-family home on the Steffanich property in the Billings Heights.
+Construction has been substantially completed and xeriscaping is currently being completed on the property.
+It will be sold to an income-qualified household in spring 2024. - Impact poverty: - Billings Metro VISTA Project: Full-time AmeriCorps members have been working on poverty-impact programs this fiscal year.
+They focus on expanding services for the homeless and special needs populations: Healthcare; Food Security; Education; Employment; Financial Literacy; and Housing. - Pandemic Response: Progress in pandemic projects is described in the Executive Summary and include: food distribution; downtown handwashing / restroom facility; park improvements; and public services to assist those impacted by the pandemic including mental health care, substance abuse services, homeless programs, and child services to date. - CDBG Timeliness: The City did not meet the national timeliness goal by having more than 1.5 times its annual grant left in HUD's disbursement system in May 2023.
 National increases in building supply costs and lack of availability, workforce / contractor shortages, and the foreclosure moratorium significantly slowed the City's ability to carry out programs.
 The Wall Street Journal also named Billings the hottest housing market in the nation in 2021.
 When households moved away from highly populated areas, the housing prices in Billings drastically increased and very few affordable homes were, and are, available for purchase by low-income households.
+The City has met the timeliness goal for 2024.